Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in non-Standard Cosmology

-In Fig.~\ref{fig:S2_md} we show the constraints on the power spectrum, $\mathcal{P}_\zeta(k)$, for a few values of the total number of $e-$folds of MD, $N_{\rm MD}$.
-In order to derive such constraints, instead of following the Press-Schechter formalism, we consider that the physical restrictions regarding the sphericity and conservation of angular momentum of the initial fluctuation determine the relation between $\beta$ and $\sigma$ as follows \citep{Harada:2016mhb}
+In~\autoref{fig:S2_md} we show the constraints on the power spectrum, $\mathcal{P}_\zeta(k)$, for a few values of the total number of $e-$folds of MD, $N_{\rm MD}$.
+To derive such constraints, instead of following the Press-Schechter formalism, we consider that the physical restrictions {like the effects of inhomogeneity and anisotropy determine the relation between $\beta$ and $\sigma$ as follows \citep{Harada:2016mhb, Kokubu:2018fxy}

-In the regime $\sigma< 0.005$, the effects of angular momentum of primordial fluctuations become important.
-The consequence is that PBH production is dictated by \citep{Harada:2017fjm}
+} Additionally, in the regime $\sigma < 0.005$, the effects of angular momentum of primordial fluctuations become important.
+The consequence is that the PBH probability is dictated by \citep{Harada:2017fjm}

-where $\mathcal{I}$ is a parameter of order $\mathcal{O}(1)$ and $f_{q}(q_{c})$ is the fraction of mass with a level of quadrupolar asphericity, $q$ which is smaller than a threshold, $q_c$ (following Ref.\,\citep{Harada:2017fjm}, in our estimations we assume both $f_{q}(q_{c})$ and $ \mathcal{I}$ equal to one).
-It is clear that the formation of PBHs in an early MD scenario is much more likely than in a RD case, and thus, the bounds on PPS are more restrictive than in the standard cosmology as shown in Fig.~\ref{fig:S2_md}.
+where $\mathcal{I}$ is a parameter of order $\mathcal{O}(1)$ and $f_{q}(q_{c})$ is the fraction of mass with a level of quadrupolar a sphericity, $q$ which is smaller than a threshold, $q_{c}$ (following Ref.\,\citep{Harada:2017fjm}, in our estimations we assume both $f_{q}(q_{c})$ and $ \mathcal{I}$ equal to one).
+It is clear that the formation of PBHs in an early MD scenario is much more likely than in an RD case, and thus, the bounds on the power spectrum are more restrictive than in the standard cosmology as shown in~\autoref{fig:S2_md}. {Additional restrictions can also be added to the collapse.
+Specifically, the inhomogeneities and anisotropies within a collapsing configuration \cite{Khlopov:1980mg, Harada:2016mhb, Kokubu:2018fxy}, or the dispersion velocity of particles \cite{Harada:2022xjp}, would modify the threshold amplitude of the collapse, as well as the abundance of PBHs.
+However, there are currently no general restrictions on $\delta_c$ or $\beta$ that may arise from such effects.} \\ {The careful reader may also wonder if a large abundance of PBHs would give room to the cloud-in-cloud problem \cite{Bardeen:1985tr}.
+It is worth noting that PBHs form at small scales and the cloud-in-cloud problem is relevant for large-scale structures like galaxies and halos.
+However, since PBHs are anti-correlated at short distances, they do not cluster.
+This is due to the fact that the formation of PBHs is an extremely rare event, thus no such problem arises \cite{2024arXiv240200600A}. (see also \cite{Erfani:2021rmw}).}